Flor91/Data-Science/README.md

+# Days of Data

+This is my journey into x days of data, where I will learn about Data Science, Machine Learning and Deep Learning technologies.

+I won't be committing to an exact number of days or to working on this every day - not even for 5 minutes, sorry - because of life (I am expecting a baby boy!).

+But I encourage anyone interested on this challenge to follow the rules set up by [#66DaysOfData](https://www.youtube.com/watch?v=qV_AlRwhI3I).

-# Day 1
+## Day 1

-On this first day of x days of data I started easy by doing some [Meta Learning](https://webbswideworld.com/2019/09/09/the-principles-of-ultralearning-1-metalearning/), inspired by [#66DaysOfData](https://www.youtube.com/watch?v=qV_AlRwhI3I).
+On this first day of x days of data I started easy by doing some [Meta Learning](https://webbswideworld.com/2019/09/09/the-principles-of-ultralearning-1-metalearning/).

 ![img.png](daysofdata/resources/img.png)